 Just about the only remaining problem is that you have to throw out the HEPA filters every few months.
-So wouldn’t it be great if we could clean them and re-use them?
-Here we’ll try and answer how to clean HEPA filters.
+Can you wash a HEPA filter?
+If so, that’d be great because we could re-use.
+Here put to the test whether you can clean HEPA filters.

 People have lots of opinions!
 On the question-answer site Quora, I’ve seen people say you can clean HEPA filters by banging the HEPA to get the dust out:

 …or to clean a HEPA filter vacuuming it

 …or even wash it.
 Then I’ve seen other people say you can NEVER wash a HEPA.

 But one thing I haven’t seen is anyone actually test the question.
 Well now I’ve got data.
 That’s because CK from Smart Air decided to test out the best way to clean a HEPA filter.
 Here’s CK’s story.

 Vacuuming the HEPA

 First I tried vacuuming a HEPA.
 I took a dirty HEPA filter, ran tests on its performance, vacuumed it, and then ran more performance tests.
 In all, I tested 8 dirty HEPAs given to us by avid Smart Air users!
 They all used in China for between 2-4 months.